Security at Indian airports to be on par with US soon

 High alert sounded after terrorists tell offices in Srinagar to turn off CCTV cameras

-Further the movement of staff of other agencies who operate in the airport would be restricted.
+Further, the movement of staff of other agencies who operate in the airport would be restricted.
 In the US, additional layers of security for persons working within the airport were introduced.
-These staff include, airlines staff, luggage loaders, vendors and service support personnel.
+These staffs include airlines staff, luggage loaders, vendors and service support personnel.

-It may be recalled that the Parliament was recently informed about the installation of full body scanners at the pre-embarkation security points.
+It may be recalled that the Parliament was recently informed about the installation of full-body scanners at the pre-embarkation security points.
 These would replace the door frame metal detectors.

 There would also be random checking where people would undergo a physical search and pat down.